ebuchman/blog/content/posts/uoa.md

 of grain inventories and tax collection, payments for food and labour.
 Throughout the 5000 year history of monetary institutions, these two threads have become intimately bound up and entangled.
-But we would do well to keep track of their difference - as we will see, they represent the basic distinction between outside and inside money.
+But we would do well to keep track of their difference - for as we will see, each flows in its own way, representing different kinds of circuits, and a basic distinction between outside and inside money.
-And each flows in its own way, representing different kinds of circuit.

 In our anthropological money, the accounting follows the logic of kinship, of the circulation of reproductive power (women) and divine grace (justice).